-Council's Asset Management Policy adopted in 2022 defines the roles and responsibilities within Council for asset management.
+Council's Asset Management Policy reviewed in 2025 defines the roles and responsibilities within Council for asset management.

 In addition, an Asset Management Steering Committee (AMSC) has been drawn from across Council administration to coordinate asset management related matters.
-Meetings are held regularly and chaired by the Engineering Services Manager.
-The development of an Asset Management Responsibility Assignment Matrix which details the organisational relationships and lines of responsibility regarding asset management over the asset lifecycle has been included in the Improvement Plan under Section 7.
+Meetings are held regularly and chaired by the Director Infrastructure.
+As part of the 2022 Improvement Plan, the development of an Asset Management Responsibility Assignment Matrix is currently underway.
+This matrix, which will detail the organisational relationships and lines of responsibility regarding asset management over the asset lifecycle, is planned to be implemented progressively over the life of this AM Plan.

-3 Levels of Service
+3. Levels of Service